 Thirty-six million Americans have sought unemployment aid since the start of the coronavirus pandemic.
 That number continues to climb even as some states “reopen” — and even as the Covid-19 outbreak that has killed tens of thousands continues to ravage the country.

 As he grasps for a way to mitigate the economic damage, U.S. President Donald Trump is reportedly considering suspension of a program that business schools increasingly have turned to as a lifeline amid declining international student enrollment and plummeting applications overall.
 When Trump formally suspended most legal immigration in a presidential proclamation April 22, he promised action within 30 days — by May 22.
-A week after his proclamation, on April 27, Trump’s acting Homeland Security Secretary Chad Wolf said in a radio interview that the Optional Practical Training program — by which hundreds of thousands of foreign workers, including thousands of MBAs, are allowed to stay in the U.S. longer without needing a hard-to-get H-1B visa — is now an administration target.
+The week after his proclamation, on April 27, Trump’s acting Homeland Security Secretary Chad Wolf said in a radio interview that the Optional Practical Training program — by which hundreds of thousands of foreign workers, including thousands of MBAs, are allowed to stay in the U.S. longer without needing a hard-to-get H-1B visa — is now an administration target.

 Half a million people are in the U.S. on H-1B visas, which are limited to 85,000 annually and can only be acquired though a lottery process; the OPT program, as of last year, had an enrollment of about 223,000.
 According to reports in Forbes, the Wall Street Journal, the New York Times, and elsewhere, in the next few weeks the Trump administration is expected to accede to a request by Republican senators to halt the issuance of new H-1B visas and suspend all non-immigrant work permits for at least a year, or until employment levels rebound.
 Unemployment in the U.S. is currently at about 15%, the worst since the Great Depression of the 1930s, and “these suspensions are critical to protecting American workers as our economy gets back on its feet,” Republican Senators Ted Cruz, Josh Hawley, Charles Grassley, and Tom Cotton wrote in a letter to Trump last week, urging a 60-day or longer suspension of H-1B and OPT.